modern-influence-of-ancient-warriors

 The Mongol Siege Engine Revolution: Engineering Conquest Across Continents

-When the history of the Mongol Empire is written, the swift archers and thundering cavalry often steal the spotlight.
-Yet behind every great cavalry charge was a logistics train of engineers, carpenters, and siege specialists who made the Mongol war machine nearly unstoppable.
-The Mongol warrior siege engines—trebuchets, rams, towers, and ballistas—were not merely borrowed tools; they were adapted, refined, and deployed with a speed and flexibility that stunned the civilized world.
+When historians recount the Mongol Empire's rise, they often focus on the swift archers and thundering cavalry that swept across Asia.
+But behind every great cavalry charge was a logistics train of engineers, carpenters, and siege specialists who made the Mongol war machine nearly unstoppable.
+The Mongol warrior siege engines—trebuchets, battering rams, siege towers, and ballistas—were not merely borrowed tools; they were adapted, refined, and deployed with a speed and flexibility that stunned the civilized world.
 This article explores the technology, tactics, and strategic impact of these engines, revealing how they turned fortified cities into ash and rubble across Asia and Europe.

 The Evolution of Mongol Siegecraft